Best Antivirus for Android

 There are hundreds of antivirus apps in the Google Play Store, but these five stood out as the best of the best.

 Let’s face it: Android is a great mobile operating system, but the sheer number of viruses and malware capable of infecting Androids is concerning.
 That’s why having reliable antivirus software is a must for Android-users.
 Now, the keyword there is “reliable”.
 While there are hundreds of Android antivirus apps, only a small percentage can truly provide virus and malware protection.
 We took a dive and tested those apps to see which ones are the best for our readers, and these five options stood out.
+For one, because they all had near-perfect Google Play Store ratings, but more importantly, because they had the features we want from an Android antivirus.

 Trend Micro Antivirus